-Nate Lind, a good buddy of mine and also a mentor, runs some of the most prominent events and masterminds in the industry.
-He helped me expand my network and transform my way of thinking.
+Nate Lind, a good buddy of mine and also one of our mentors, runs some of the most prominent events and masterminds in the affiliate marketing industry.
+He has helped me expand my network and transform my way of thinking.

-All his life he constantly expanded his knowledge with podcasts and books — “Rich Dad, Poor Dad” by Robert Kiyosaki had a life-changing impact on him and decided to be his own boss.
+All his life he constantly expanded his knowledge with podcasts and books — “Rich Dad, Poor Dad” by Robert Kiyosaki had a life-changing impact on him, and he decided to be his own boss.
 He flipped 75 homes in his 20s before the housing market crashed.

-He then got a remote job at Bank of America with a $120k+ salary but used it to save up for a bold move.
+He then got a remote job with Bank of America commanding a $120k+ salary but used it to save up for a bold move.
 In 2011 he partnered up with a prominent affiliate marketer to buy a supplement company, who — after an initial year of stagnation — helped make it a success, generating $1m revenue in 2 months.

-Doing this, he learned about the value of having many smaller transactions — the opposite of real estate.
-This led him to the online business of advertisement as this company utilized the process of CPA affiliate marketing and also had a good funnel.
+By doing this, he learned about the value of having many smaller transactions — the opposite of real estate.
+This took him to online and into the business of advertisement, as this company utilized the process of CPA affiliate marketing and also had a good funnel.

 How did he get into the Events space?

-Having started so many projects so far, what’s his secret,
+Having started many projects so far, what’s his secret, his strategies?

-What does he recommend to people who aspire about being their own bosses?
+What does he recommend to people who aspire to become their own bosses?
 Hanging out with entrepreneurs and going to events!
 Face to face interactions.
 In his words, sometimes such experiences can be like a “seed that just explodes when you add some water to it”.